 The piecing for this project contains some more advanced techniques, but in true S4H fashion, we’ve provided detailed step-by-step instructions along with plenty of photos and even several diagrams.

 If you’re brand new to quilting, you may want to review our five-part Quilting Basics series for a good foundation prior to starting.

 We used free-motion quilting within the solid white of each inset triangle in a classic feather design.
-If that style is too advanced for you, consider a more simple diamond pattern that would be a nice echo of all the half square triangles.
+If that style is too advanced for you, consider a simple diamond pattern, which would be a nice echo of all the half square triangles.

 When shopping for your fabric selections, pay particular attention to how we combined the light and dark fabrics; it’s what enhances and showcases the star.
 If possible, look for a special focus motif, like the medallion we chose and fussy cut, as the perfect center point of each completed block